The hyperbolic geometry of Markov's theorem on Diophantine approximation and quadratic forms: Proof of Hurwitz's theorem

 Let $x$ be an irrational number and let $g$ be the vertical geodesic from $x$ to $\infty$.
 By Proposition~\ref{prop:dhv}, part (i) of Hurwitz's theorem is equivalent to the statement:

 Infinitely many Ford circles $h$ satisfy

 This follows from the following lemma.
-We say that a geodesic \emph{bisects} an edge of the Farey tessellation if it intersects the edge in the contact point of the two horocycles at the ends of the edge.
+Let us say that the \emph{midpoint} of an edge of the Farey tessellation is the point where the horocycles centered at its ends meet (see Fig.~\ref{fig:farey}).
+Accordingly, we say that a geodesic \emph{bisects} an edge of the Farey tessellation if it passes through the midpoint of the edge (see Fig.~\ref{fig:furthestgeo1}).

 \begin{lemma} Suppose a geodesic $g$ crosses an ideal triangle $T$ of the Farey tessellation.
 If $g$ is one of the three geodesics bisecting two sides of $T$, then

 for all three Ford circles $h$ at the vertices of $T$.
 Otherwise, inequality~\eqref{eq:hurwitz_geo} holds for at least one of these three Ford circles. \end{lemma}